prashantacharya/BigOmega/contents/tech-conference/tech-conference.md

 ## What does it feel like to organize and speak at a conference?

-I would not like to give myself much credit in the organizing part of the event as I did not do much on it except designing some banners and the posts for social media.
+I would not like to give myself much credit in the organizing part of the event as I did not do much on it, except designing some banners and the posts for social media.
 All credit goes to my brothers Diwash and Binod for working so hard in the organizing part of the event.

-Whenever I try to do something I always think about the impact it might have.
-In terms of that impact, this event was a huge success because I was able to teach what I know to about 30-40 people and also, the feedback I got on the days that followed the event, I am overwhelmed by the appreciation by the people.
+Whenever I try to do something, I always think about the impact it might have.
+In terms of impact, this event was a huge success because I was able to teach what I know to about 30-40 people and also, due to the feedback I got on the days that followed the event, I am overwhelmed by the appreciation by the people.

 We were really able to give something to the tech community of Nepal from the session and we are going to organize more events in the future.
 That's a promise.